The advanced score meter chart in Excel is a useful graph that helps you display each key performance indicator in a

 The array formula will decide what value will correspond to this percentage in the FREQUENCY column.

-In our case, between 61% and 80%, that’s why the number 1 indicator can be seen there.
+In our case, between 61% and 80%, the number 1 indicator can be seen there.

 How do we get this result?
 First, highlight the cells as we do in the picture.
 After this, click on the formula bar and write in the formula.
-Don not press enter!
+Do not press enter!

-But instead use the <Ctrl> + <Shift> + <Enter> combination!
-Then the results will be automatically entered into all cells.
-And you will notice that the formula appears with curly brackets around it.
+But instead, use the <Ctrl> + <Shift> + <Enter> combination!
+Then, the results will be automatically entered into all cells.
+You will notice that the formula appears with curly brackets around it.

 Assigning TEXT to values

-There’s only one thing left to do, and this is to display the text assigned to the percentage values on the advanced score meter chart.
-We want to accomplish that the text of the category appears in a text box.
-So we have to bring out the good old VLOOKUP formula.
+There’s only one thing left: display the text assigned to the percentage values on the advanced score meter chart.
+We want to ensure that the category text appears in a text box.
+So, we have to bring out the good old VLOOKUP formula.

 The first parameter of the formula will be the ‘1’ indicator (located in the FREQUENCY column); the second parameter, in turn, will look for text assigned to the given interval in the ‘TEXT’ column.
 And we are all done!

 Thank you for staying with us today.
 You can download the chart mentioned above using this link.
 Then, play with our advanced score meter chart!